+WATER HEATER:
-Before the water heater is to be used, fill the fresh water system and purge the water lines to and from the water heater by opening all the hot-water faucets, until water steadily flows from each one and no spurting or hissing sounds are heard.

-The water heater (Figure 5-8), uses either the LP gas system or the 120 volt AC electrical system to operate the heater.
+Before the water heater is to be used, fill the fresh water system and purge the water lines to and from the water heater by opening all the hot-water faucets, until water steadily water flows from each one and no spurting or hissing sounds are heard.
+The tankless water heater (Figure 5-8), uses either the LP gas system or the 120 volt AC electrical system to operate the heater.

-Motorhome models with a washer/dryer unit are supplied with a ten-gallon water heater.
-Motorhomes without a washer/dryer unit come with a six-gallon water heater.

 Proper and safe operation of the water heater requires that all safety information provided in the owner's manual be read and understood before placing the water heater in service.
 Take the time to become familiar with this manual (provided in the Owner's Information Package).
 NOTE: When you turn ON the switch for the water heater, the middle red button will light up.
 It will go OFF after several seconds-this means the water heater is lit.
-However, if the light stays illuminated, then that means the water heater has not ignited.
+If the light stays illuminated, then the water heater has not ignited.

-LP Gas - Electronic Ignition Operation
+LP GAS - ELECTRONIC IGNITION OPERATION: